lovasoa/bad_json_parsers/README.md

 I tried to test the most popular json library of each language.
 If you want to add a new language or a new library, feel free to open a pull request.

-All the parameters were left to their defaut values.
+All the parameters were left to their default values.
 In particular, the result for PHP is particular: `json_decode` accepts a `depth` parameter to configure the maximum depth of the object to be parsed.